Massive binary black holes from Population II and III stars: Methods

 \subsubsection{Input catalogues}

-We build 11 different input catalogues by varying the aforementioned distributions of the \ac{IMF}, $q$, $P$, and $e$.
+We build 13 different input catalogues by varying the aforementioned distributions of the \ac{IMF}, $q$, $P$, and $e$.
 For each of these catalogues, we consider the two metallicities for Pop.~III and Pop.~II, i.e. $Z = 10^{-11}$ and $ 10^{-4}$, respectively.

 We set the total number of generated binaries to obtain $10^7$ binaries in the high-mass regime ($M_{\rm ZAMS,2} \geq 10~{\rm M}_\odot$, and $M_{\rm ZAMS,1} \geq 10~{\rm M}_\odot$ by construction).
-For the models that draw the primary mass from \citetalias{kroupa2001} and \citetalias{larson1998} (Section~\ref{sec:IMF}), we limit the total number of generated binaries to 20M: 10M in the high-mass range, and 10M in the low-mass range ($M_{\rm ZAMS,2} \leq 10~{\rm M}_\odot$).
-As a consequence, the low-mass regime is under-sampled by a factor of $\approx$ 4-5 for \citetalias{kroupa2001} and $\lessapprox$1.2 for \citetalias{larson1998}.
+For the models that draw the primary mass from \citetalias{kroupa2001} and \citetalias{larson1998} (Section~\ref{sec:IMF}), we limit the total number of generated binaries to $2\times{}10^7$ (consisting of $10^7$ binaries in the high- and low-mass range, respectively).
+As a consequence, the low-mass regime ($M_{\rm ZAMS,2} \leq 10~{\rm M}_\odot$) is under-sampled by a factor of $\approx4-5$ for \citetalias{kroupa2001} and $\lessapprox1.2$ for \citetalias{larson1998}.
 We take into account the incomplete sampling of the initial conditions by performing an a posteriori over-sampling of the simulated binaries with $M_{\rm ZAMS,2} \leq 10~{\rm M}_\odot$.

-This ensures a good sampling of the high-mass regime and reduces the stochastic fluctuations \citep[e.g.,][]{Iorio2023}.
+This ensures a good sampling of the high-mass regime and reduces stochastic fluctuations \citep[e.g.,][]{Iorio2023}.

 Table~\ref{tab:IC} lists the properties of our input catalogues.
+We label our input catalogues by taking the IMF name and adding a number that indicates the distribution of mass ratios, periods, and eccentricities.
+Therefore, the LOG, KRO, LAR, TOP, and PAR catalogues adopt the flat-in-log, \citetalias{kroupa2001}, \citetalias{larson1998}, top-heavy, and \citetalias{Park2023} IMF, respectively.

+In all our models but LOG3 (Table~\ref{tab:IC}), we randomly sample the ZAMS mass of the primary star $M_{\rm ZAMS,1}$ (i.e., the ZAMS mass of the most massive member) of the binary system in the range $[5,\,{}550]$~M$_\odot$, according to one of the five aforementioned distributions.
+We then randomly sample the ZAMS mass of the secondary star ($M_{\rm ZAMS,2}$) based on the mass ratio distributions described in Section~\ref{sec:q}.
+We assume that the secondary mass can be as low as $2.2$~M$_\odot$.

+In model LOG3, we instead randomly sample the entire \ac{IMF} in the range $M_{\rm ZAMS}\in{[5,\,{}550]}$~M$_\odot$, according to the LOG distribution.
+We then randomly pair the generated stellar masses.
+The primary (secondary) star is thus the component with the higher (lower) initial mass (see model sorted in Section~\ref{sec:q}).
 Hereafter, we assume the models LOG1 and KRO1 as our fiducial case for Pop.~III and Pop.~II stars, respectively.

-Figure~\ref{fig:IC_logflat} shows the distributions of \ac{IMF}, $q$, initial orbital period $P$, and initial orbital eccentricity $e$ for the models with a flat-in-log \ac{IMF}.
-Figure~\ref{fig:IC_4_comp} shows the distribution of $M_{\rm ZAMS,1}$ and $q$ for models LOG1, KRO1, LAR1, and TOP1.
-These models have the same initial distributions for mass ratios, orbital periods and eccentricity.
-They differ only by the ZAMS mass function of the primary star (Table~\ref{tab:IC}).